csdms/ivy/lessons/conda/index.md

 While Python is installed with most operating systems, or can be downloaded and installed from source,
-CSDMS recommends the use of Anaconda because of its `conda` package managment system.
+CSDMS recommends the use of Anaconda because of its `conda` package management system.

 This table summarizes `conda` concepts covered in this section: